spiral/docs/docs/en/filters/configuration.md

-# Filters — Installation and Configuration
+# Filters — Getting started

 The `spiral/filters` is a powerful component for filtering and validating input data.
 It allows you to define a set of rules for each input field, and then use those rules to ensure that the input data is in the correct format and meets